MarcKami/aidl-team6-project/README.md

 ## Experiment 1
 Pre-Trained model on COCO without fine-tuning
 ### Hypothesis
-We expect high quality predictions because the Cityscapes dataset exhibits a notorious overlap with the COCO dataset.
+We expect quality predictions because the Cityscapes dataset exhibits a high overlap with the COCO dataset.
 In particular, from the eight classes we want to predict in Cityscapes, seven of them are also present in COCO (person, car, bicycle, motorcycle, truck, bus and train) while only one (rider) is missing.
 ### Setup
 We prepared a set of 6 photos to check the visual results of the inference using this model.
 ### Results